When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Related work

-Overall, the most suitable type of explanation depends on the domain, the scope and the purpose of the explanation, as well as on the expertise level of the users querying the model.
-We refer the reader to \cite{zhang2021survey,doshi-velez2017rigorous,gilpin2018explaining} for a more fine-grained overview of explanation methods.
+{\mfrr Some illustrative examples of these four types of explanations are presented in Figure \ref{fig:illustrating_explanations}.} Overall, the most suitable type of explanation depends on the domain, the scope and the purpose of the explanation, as well as on the expertise level of the users querying the model.
+We refer the reader to \citet{zhang2021survey} and \citet{gilpin2018explaining} for a more fine-grained overview of explanation methods. {\mfrr These surveys also provide an exhaustive enumeration of relevant methods in the literature focused on computing such explanations. }